-Our main objective was to make the goals easy to communicate across continents and cultures.
+Our objective was to make the Global Goals easy to communicate across continents and cultures.

-We then gave each of the 17 goals a concise name that makes them easy to talk about and remember.
-Every goal has its own colorful icon with bold typography and bright colors to express the determination and optimism of the effort.
-We also designed an official logo for the initiative—a bright circle made up of the colors of the 17 individual goals to remind us that they all have to be solved together.
+We began by giving each of the 17 goals a concise name that makes them easy to talk about and remember.
+We gave each goal its own colorful icon with bold typography and bright colors to express the determination and optimism of the effort.
+We also designed the foundational logotype for the initiative—a bright circle made up of the colors of the 17 individual goals to remind us that they all must be solved together.

 Since launching in 2015, our work has become the de-facto design system for sustainability messaging around the world.

 Nearly every event designed to propagate the Global Goals message uses our design system in some capacity from local events to global conferences.
-Experiential content has included building projections at the UN building; branded pavilions for the World Economic Forum in Davos and Habitat III in Quito; and a fleet of SDG sailboats welcoming Greta Thunberg’s arrival to the UN’s 2019 Climate Action Summit.
-Our branding has also been taken up by grassroots organizers and like-minded advocates everywhere––showing up everywhere from new, sustainable clothing lines to protest signs to classrooms around the world.
+Experiential content has included building projections at the UN building; branded pavilions for the World Economic Forum in Davos and Habitat III in Quito; a fleet of SDG sailboats welcoming Greta Thunberg’s arrival to the UN’s 2019 Climate Action Summit, and is even available for avatars within Pokemon Go.
+Our branding has also been taken up by grassroots organizers and like-minded advocates everywhere—showing up everywhere from new, sustainable clothing lines to protest signs to classrooms around the world.